Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 ## How the diagram is generated

-When NServiceBus sends or publishes a message it adds specific headers such as `NServiceBus.MessageId`, which is a unique ID for that message.
+When sending or publishing a message, NServiceBus adds identifying headers such as `NServiceBus.MessageId`, which is a unique ID for that message.
 The first message to be sent in a conversation will also get a unique `ConversationId` header.

-If the handling of an incoming message results in outgoing messages, those messages are given an `NServiceBus.RelatedTo` header equal to the `MessageId` of the incoming message and are given the same `ConversationId` as the incoming message.
+If handling an incoming message results in outgoing messages, those messages are given an `NServiceBus.RelatedTo` header equal to the `MessageId` of the incoming message.
+They are also given the same `ConversationId` as the incoming message.

-Additional headers are used to determine endpoint names, message intent and other factors.
+Additional headers are used to determine endpoint names, message intent, and other factors.
 [Read more about headers](/nservicebus/messaging/headers.md).

 Note: The order of operations is critical to the correctness of the sequence diagram.
 When endpoints are running on more than one machine, it is crucial that those machines have synchronised clocks.
 This can be done using an NTP server.